danielt812/portfolio/README.md

 # Portfolio
-Hello this is my portfolio showcasing some of my projects from my GitHub!
+Hello this is my responsive portfolio showcasing some of my projects from my GitHub!

 Technologies used:
   HTML